-This is a nontraditional statehouse reporter position.
-You’ll cover West Virginia’s state government — from the legislature and the governor’s office to executive agencies and the courts — and clearly explain to our readers how actions and inactions affect their lives.
-You’ll spotlight how the sausage gets made, expose abuses of power, and tell West Virginians who the winners and losers are.
-And you will work with experienced editors who expect kick-ass stories and know that those stories take time to report and produce.
+You’ll cover our government — from the legislature and the governor’s office to executive agencies and the courts — spotlighting how the sausage gets made and exposing abuses of power.
+You’ll show the real-world effects of last-minute amendments, influential lobbyists and backroom deals on real West Virginians in every county in the state.
+And you will work and be mentored by experienced editors who expect kick-ass stories and know that those stories take time to report and produce.

-Mountain State Spotlight was founded just months ago by MacArthur Fellow Ken Ward Jr. and veteran West Virginia editor Greg Moore.
-They’re being joined by Pulitzer Prize-winner Eric Eyre, to power an independent, civic news organization that tells stories of importance to West Virginians about the issues and challenges facing their communities.
+Mountain State Spotlight was founded earlier this year by MacArthur Fellow Ken Ward Jr. and veteran West Virginia editor Greg Moore.
+They’ve been joined by Pulitzer Prize-winner Eric Eyre to power an independent, civic news organization that tells stories of importance to West Virginians about the issues and challenges facing their communities.

 Our mission is to help West Virginians improve their state by producing “sustained outrage” journalism that exposes abuses of power by government, business and other institutions.